jrball3/NodeJS-MongoDB-Restify-User-API/README.md

 for a header keyed with `Authorization`.
 If the token is not valid or not provided, then the request will be rejected.
 The only endpoints that are excluded from JWT authorization are the `register` and `auth` endpoints.

+__Environment Variables__

+`MONGO_USERNAME` - The username that will be used to initialize and access the MongoDB container.
+`MONGO_PASSWORD` - The password that will be used to initialize and access the MongoDB container.
+`MONGO_DATABASE` - The database that will be used to initialize and access the MongoDB container.
+`JWT_SECRET` - The secret string that will be used to encrypt / decrypt the json web tokens.